xstefank/pv260-testing-assignment/task2.md

   1. Secure Reservation
      * test that correct reservation passes
      * test that outdated reservation fails and informs customer about changes
-     * test that reservation from unregistered user redirects him to registration ??? neccessary?
+     * test that reservation from unregistered user redirects him to registration

   1. Secure Cancellation
      * test that cancellation passes until deadline